extension-js/extension.js/README.md

 Browser extensions ship with the worst dev experience in modern web.
 Manifest V3 fragmentation, browser-specific quirks, no hot reload for content scripts, and a separate build pipeline for every target.
 Extension.js fixes that.

 - **Hot Module Replacement** for background, content, popup, and options scripts, including React, Vue, Svelte, and Preact components
-- **Manifest V3 by default**, with automatic adapters for Chrome, Edge, and Firefox targets
+- **Manifest V3 by default**, with automatic adapters for Chrome, Edge, Firefox, and Safari targets
 - **One CLI** for Chrome, Edge, Firefox, and any Chromium or Gecko binary
 - **Zero config**, no webpack, no rollup, no plugins to maintain
 - **First-class** TypeScript, React, Vue, Svelte, and Preact support